chinapedia/wikipedia.abstract.en/Page/Skeleton.md

 Vertebrates

-Huxley_-_Mans_Place_in_Nature.jpg's 1863 _Evidence as to Man's Place in Nature_, the compared skeletons of apes to humans.]]
+'s 1863 _Evidence as to Man's Place in Nature_, the compared skeletons of apes to humans.]]
 In most vertebrates, the main skeletal component is referred to as bone.
 These bones compose a unique skeletal system for each type of animal.
 Another important component is cartilage which in mammals is found mainly in the joint areas.
 In other animals, such as the cartilaginous fishes, which include the sharks, the skeleton is composed entirely of cartilage.
 The segmental pattern of the skeleton is present in all vertebrates (mammals, birds, fish, reptiles and amphibians) with basic units being repeated.
 This segmental pattern is particularly evident in the vertebral column and the ribcage.

 Bones in addition to supporting the body also serve, at the cellular level, as calcium and phosphate storage.